siimpliidiip/kde-plasma-multimonitor-window-center/README.md

 The Scripting API documentation is quite sparse to really understand what each bit of code does.
 So had to use the above sources to figure it out.

-Essentially, it calculates the screen size and resizes the window and adds a margin that is calculated using the total screen area to position it back accurately in the specific screen the window that it existed in.
+Essentially, it calculates the screen size and resizes the window and adds a margin that is calculated using the total screen area to position it back accurately in the specific screen the window existed in.

 # Installation